MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-overview-override-targets.md

 ## Next steps

-- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md)
+- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).

-- See [How to Import, Export, and Remove an Operations Manager Management Pack](manage-mp-import-remove-delete.md) to perform common administrative tasks with management packs in your management group.
+- To perform common administrative tasks with management packs in your management group, see [How to Import, Export, and Remove an Operations Manager Management Pack](manage-mp-import-remove-delete.md).

-- Review [How to Enable Recovery and Diagnostic Tasks](manage-enable-recovery-and-diagnostic-tasks.md) to understand how they can help investigate and auto-remediate issues identified by monitors.
+- To understand how they can help investigate and auto-remediate issues identified by monitors, review [How to Enable Recovery and Diagnostic Tasks](manage-enable-recovery-and-diagnostic-tasks.md).